typicode/husky/README.md

 Husky can prevent bad `git commit`, `git push` and more :dog: _woof!_

-_You're viewing the documentation for the next version of husky, click [here](https://github.com/typicode/husky/tree/v0.14.3) if you prefer to view docs for the stable version (`v0.14.3`)_

-_9/14: to all the amazing people who have answered the Husky survey I posted a few months ago, thanks so much <3 !_
+_To all the amazing people who have answered the Husky survey, thanks so much <3 !_

 <a href="https://www.patreon.com/typicode">
   <img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160">